intcyoacreator/intcyoacreator.github.io/README.md

     * This way, any future attempt to get an object can skip straight to the page, get the index, and get the object, rather than having to iterate through all pages
+- [ ] A button/function that users can input that allows jumping to and from sections, like a `GOTO` command or something
+    * First, it checks which page it is on, and then switches to that page (if the user is currently on a different page), and then it scrolls down

 ## Immediate TODO